tunks/mcse-nyc-trips/Notes.md

 #### Source Data
-The data for trip trips for each month is available [](https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page).
+The data for trip trips for each month is available [NYC TLC](https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page).
 For this project, the data-processor service parsed and process the dataset for January 2020.

  The following relevants fields from the dataset will be process.